ctnava/rxtechnotes/sop/partial_fills.md

   - **Terminally ill** patients

 > 🧠 Must annotate “LTCF” or “terminally ill” on the prescription or system record when applicable.

+#### Refusal of Remaining Quantity (CII)

+If a patient **refuses** the remainder of a partial CII fill:

+- **Pharmacist must document**:
+  - The refusal
+  - Date of refusal
+  - Quantity already dispensed
+  - Statement that the remainder was not requested
+- **Void the remaining quantity** in the system.
+It **must not be dispensed later** unless a new prescription is issued.
+- **Notify the prescriber** that the patient declined the remainder.
+- In California, this action must be documented in a manner that is **readily retrievable** for Board of Pharmacy inspection.
+- The original prescription is considered **closed** once the patient declines the remaining portion.

+> 🔒 *California law aligns with federal CARA provisions and permits partial CII fills at patient request.
+Refusals must be fully documented and reported to the prescriber.*

 ### Schedule III–V (CIII–CV)